parisajvd/MICB475_24W1_Team_5/Meeting Minutes/Team Meeting 2024-10-11.md

 - google docs file for collaborating on proposal: https://docs.google.com/document/d/1aESWHjTN2cO4Zw7szx_nXRlyc-A9cc_rX5Cf7a7IMEU/edit?usp=sharing
 - alternative proposal is maybe not the most fitting for ours, the original proposal might be better
   - updates: USING ORIGINAL PROPOSAL RUBRIC INSTEAD OF THE ALTERNATIVE RUBRIC !!
-- use a google document for better collaboration, jot down points/an outline for each section
 - finish writing draft potentially by Thursday and then Ritu can look at it and give us feedback before submitting, can add her to the Google document
   - if it doesn't work, let her know in advance
 - Proposal: